litch0/BlazorHelpers/README.md

 # BlazorHelpers
-Helpers to interact with javascript apis with blazor
+Helpers to interact with javascript apis using blazor

 ## Documentation Here
 [Go to Documentation](https://github.com/litch0/BlazorHelpers/wiki)